MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/README.md

 #### My Cluster
 * **Hardware:**
     * **Server/control plane nodes:** three "Intel NUC like" **Beelink SER5s running Ryzen 5 5560u processors (6c/12t), 64 GB of RAM and 2 TB of storage**.
 I got them for around $225.00/each on sale from Amazon (down from around $300).
 With Geekbench 6 scores around 7k (in my testing), you can think of them as getting about 80% of the performance of an 11th gen desktop i5 while using a fraction of the power.
 The fans also run quieter than the ones in my 12th Gen Intel NUC, albeit at the cost of higher temperatures.
-    * **Agent/worker nodes:** 3 x Raspberry Pi 4B 8GB and that are deployed around my home for monitoring climate, communicating with smart devices and other pending IoT related functions.
-I've set a "no schedule" taint on all of them as they're only being used to interact with hardware like Zigbee hubs, air quality sensors & other IoT devices, and to avoid any issues stemming from their limited system resources.
+    * **Agent - Specialized Nodes:** 3 x Raspberry Pi 4B 8GB and that are deployed around my home for monitoring climate, communicating with smart devices and other pending IoT related functions as "sensor_nodes.
+These nodes all have a "NoSchedule" taint on them and Key Kubernetes components like Loki, Longhorn and Prometheus have a corresponding toleration, so that key Kubernetes components are deployed on these nodes but general workloads are excluded.
         * I did try adding a 4GB Raspberry 4B but it was causing problems with the Prometheus monitoring stack due to lack of RAM.
 This is on my list of things to resolve, as being able to support low power edge devices for IoT applications is one of my core goals for this cluster.
-    * The next planned hardware additions are:
-        * A Rockchip 3588 device so I can experiment with leveraging its NPU (Six TOPS) for machine learning workloads
-        * 2x x86 worker nodes, as I'd like to move away from the three primary nodes server as control nodes while also running workloads
-        * Dedicated storage nodes
 * I use the **Grafana-Loki stack** for log aggregation
 * I use **Rancher** to manage the cluster, do quick and dirty deployments (especially for testing containers) etc., I use the **Kube-Prometheus-Stack** to monitor the cluster.
 * I "mostly" use Kubectl to deploy things from the command line